 - Great ride and handling balance

 - Pricey against rivals

 - Macan better to drive quickly

-It enters the premium SUV market as a rival to some impressive machines, taking on the Mercedes-Benz GLC, Audi Q5 and BMW X6, but unlike products from sister company Land Rover it’s been built with more of a sporty road-driving bias that calls the smaller Porsche Macan’s talents into question.
+It enters the premium crossover arena as a rival to some impressive machines, taking on the Audi Q5, BMW X3 and Mercedes-Benz GLC, but unlike products from sister company Land Rover, it’s been built with more of a sporty road-driving bias that calls the Porsche Macan’s talents into question.

 Striking design, familiar engineering

 Grabbing the low-running costs headlines is the 2.0-litre 163hp diesel rear-wheel drive model matched with a manual gearbox, with official figures of 59.2mpg and CO2 emissions of 126g/km, although it’s the slowest in the range requiring 10.2 seconds to complete the 0-62mph benchmark sprint.